-We designed the Pamplin Executive MBA's interdisciplinary curriculum to provide you with a formal core of business education in the areas of accounting, economics, organizational behavior and decision theory.
-Followed by the core courses are courses in the more traditional functional areas of business: information technology, marketing, finance and operations management.
+We designed the Pamplin Executive MBA's interdisciplinary curriculum to provide you with a formal core of business education in the areas of accounting, economics, organizational behavior, strategy, and decision theory.
+Followed by the foundational core courses are experiential modules in the areas of leadership and governance, global business, business analytics, and entrepreneurship and innovation.
 An international perspective underlies several of the advanced courses, as does a strong focus on high technology management.
 Entrepreneurial leadership and change management are key components of the curriculum and are designed to leverage your leadership qualities in day-to-day business practice, irrespective of your area of specialization or job function.

 ACIS 5604: Accounting Fundamentals (2 credit hours) An introduction for practicing executives to financial accounting cycles and transactions, financial statement reporting, and internal managerial accounting and costing.
 This course is designed to give executives an understanding of accounting systems, and to illustrate and highlight potential points at which the systems could be manipulated.